Race Recap: You Yangs 30

 With wide steps and switchback after switchback, it was hard to fall into a rhythm.

-Along the way I encountered other milers, you could clearly see they were spent, moving at snail pace and simply focusing on putting one foot in front of the other.
-How could you not give them encouragement?
+Along the way I encountered other milers, you could see they were spent, moving at snail’s pace and simply focusing on putting one foot in front of the other.
+How could you not encourage them?
 You simply HAVE to recognise that what they doing is something epic and that they are doing amazing.

-Arriving back at event central, we made a u-turn to bypass the finishes shute, before heading back out for the 2nd loop.
-Encountering a lot more day visitors, I realised I would have to come back with the kids as there are many parts of this park I haven’t explored and the kids will totally enjoy.
+Arriving back at Event Central, we made a U-turn to bypass the finishes shute, before heading back out for the 2nd loop.
+Encountering a lot more day visitors, I realised I would have to come back with the kids as there are many parts of this park I haven’t explored and the kids will enjoy.
 Miles loves to rock hop.

 Clocking 20k’s by now, I was starting to tire.
 With a long gradual descent and entering the MTB side of the park, the landscape changes.
-You are in amoung plantation tree’s, but there is no undergrowth so it feels quite barren.
+You are in among plantation trees, but there is no undergrowth so it feels quite barren.

 One thing is for sure, I noticed runners ahead of me slowing down.
 ‘Wonderland Man’, ‘Blue Shorts’, and ‘2bays pink top’, were my pick to pass.